Best Budget Hotels Around the World for Travelers

 If you’re traveling across Argentina and want to save some money on a place to sleep, this hostel is worth considering.
 You can get a bed in a shared room for as low as $12 a night.

-For those who want to meet new people, Milhouse is known for its social vibe and is designed for people who like making friends.
-The moment you step inside, you'll notice how open and inviting things are, making it easy to connect with other travelers from all over.
+For those who want to meet new people, Milhouse is known for its social vibe.
+It’s designed for folks who like making friends.
+The moment you step inside, you’ll notice how open and inviting things are.
+This makes it easy to connect with other travelers from all over.
 They plan get-togethers and activities, so there are plenty of chances to mix and mingle.

 The hostel gives you the basics in a simple way.
-Beds in the dorms are arranged to use the space good and offer a cheap option, so it keeps your costs down while you are seeing the city.
+Beds in the dorms are arranged to use the space well.
+They offer a cheap option, so it keeps your costs down while you see the city.

 Staying here means you’re in a good spot to see Buenos Aires.
 The hostel’s position makes it easy to get to famous places, local eateries, and interesting shops.
-It puts you right where you want to be if you're trying to see the heart of Argentina, without spending a lot of money on travel.
+It puts you right where you want to be if you’re trying to see the heart of Argentina.
+You won’t spend a lot of money on travel.

-Milhouse Hostel gives you a mix of being cheap, friendly, and in a prime spot, so it’s the perfect place for anyone backpacking in Buenos Aires.
+Milhouse Hostel gives you a mix of being cheap, friendly, and in a prime spot.
+It’s the perfect place for anyone backpacking in Buenos Aires.

 Best Budget Hotels in Africa

-Africa offers affordable stays ranging from eco-lodges to urban budget hotels.
+Africa offers affordable stays, from eco-lodges to urban budget hotels.

 16. ONOMO Hotels – West & Central Africa